GrosTon1/SteamAuthenticationBundle/README.md

 # SteamAuthenticationBundle
 A Symfony4 Bundle that provides authentication via Steam for your application.

+# FORK ALERT
+This is a fork, you can find the original awesome work from Knojector on [his repository](https://github.com/knojector/SteamAuthenticationBundle).
+I removed datas I didn't needed, and removed persisting automatically if user not already in database.

 ## Installation & Configuration

 Simpley require the bundle via Composer and add.
 Use the given flex recipe during the install process.